mibuthu/wp-comment-guestbook/src/readme.txt

 * Consistent styling of guestbook form and comment list for every theme you are using.
 * All wordpress comment features are available for the guestbook comments also (e.g. E-Mail Notification, listing in "All Comments" on admin page,...)
-* All plugins which are modifying the comment list or comment form will also work with Comment Guestbook automatically (e.g. a captcha plugin for antispam).
+* All plugins which are modifying the comment list or comment form will also work with Comment Guestbook automatically (e.g. a captcha plugin for anti-spam).

 = Other features and options: =
 * Setup comment form position (in page, above comment list, below comment list).
 You can also use more than one.
 * Adjust the comment form (change texts, hide elements)
-* Ajdust the comment order (newest first, oldest first)
+* Adjust the comment order (newest first, oldest first)
 * Option to show numbered pagination links for the comment list
-* Ajdust the comment html-code for the guestbook page
+* Adjust the comment html-code for the guestbook page
 * Option to include all comments of your site in the comment list on the guestbook page
 * Sidebar widget to show recent comments with a lot of options
 * Show a message after a new comment was made.
 This option you can also enable for all post/pages in your blog